 Meaning Accounting standards are written policy documents issued by expert accounting body or by government or other regulatory body (e.g. MCA issuing AS for corporates in consultation with NACAS) covering the aspects of recognition, measurement, presentation and disclosure of accounting transactions in the financial statements.
-Issues dealt by AS The discussion of the contract Objectives The primary objective is to establish standards which have to be complied with to ensure that the financial statements are prepared in accordance with generally accepted accounting principles.
+Issues dealt by AS Recognition of events and transactions in financial statements.
+Measurement of these transactions and events.
+Presentation of these transactions &amp; events in the financial statements in a manner that is meaningful and understandable to the reader.
+The disclosure requirements which should be there to enable public at large, the stakeholders and potential investors in particular, to get an insight in to what these financial statements are trying to reflect and thereby facilitating them to take prudent &amp; informed business decisions.
+Objectives The primary objective is to establish standards which have to be complied with to ensure that the financial statements are prepared in accordance with generally accepted accounting principles.
 To provide a standard for the diverse accounting policies and principles.
 To eliminate the non-comparability of financial statements.
 To increase/improve the reliability of the financial statements.
 To provide standards which are transparent for users.
-Benefits ➤ Standardization of alternative accounting treatment (Reduce/elimin the confusing variations in the accounting treatments used to prepare the financial statements) ➤ Requirement for additional disclosures. (disclosures which are statutorily required) ➤ Comparability of financial statements.
+Benefits Standardization of alternative accounting treatment (Reduce/eliminate the confusing variations in the accounting treatments used to prepare the financial statements) Requirement for additional disclosures. (disclosures which are not statutorily required) Comparability of financial statements.
 Limitations Difficulties in making choice between different treatments.
-Lack of flexibilities Restricted scope (accounting standards cannot override the statute) Formulation of AS ICAI has constituted the Accounting Standard Board (ASB) in 1977.
-ASB is responsible for setting accounting standards.
-Although ASB is a body constituted by council of ICAI, it is independent in the formulation of AS & council of ICAI is not empowered to make any modifications in the draft AS formulated by ASB without consulting with the ASB.
-Process Identification of area (where standardization is required) Constitution of study groups (for research) Preparation of draft and its circulation Ascertainment of views of different bodies (like SEBI, CBDT, C&amp;AG) Finalization of exposure draft Comments reviewed on exposure draft (public comments) Modification of the draft Issue of AS For Non Corporate Entities by ICAI For Corporate Entities by Central Government of India
+Lack of flexibilities Restricted scope (accounting standards cannot override the statute) Formulation of AS a second the tendence of the first of the second section the former shafter of AC O Process &gt; Identification of area (where standardization is required) &gt; Constitution of study groups (for research) &gt; Preparation of draft and its circulation &gt; Ascertainment of views of different bodies (like SEBI, CBDT, C&amp;AG) &gt; Finalization of exposure draft &gt; Comments reviewed on exposure draft (public comments) &gt; Modification of the draft &gt; Issue of AS For Non Corporate Entities by ICAI For Corporate Entities by Central Government of India